From Glasgow Airport to Glasgow City Center (about 1/2 hour)

 Traveling to Glasgow city center from Edinburgh Airport will take a bit longer.
 Since the trains don’t go to the airports, you will need to get from the airport to a train station.

-In Edinburgh, you can go to Haymarket Station to catch the train.
-There are multiple ways to get from the airport to the city center:
+If you wish to take the train, you can go to Haymarket Station in Edinburgh to catch the train.
+There are multiple ways to get from the Edinburgh airport to the city center:

 1) Take a cab.
 This is the easiest but most expensive option – it will be about £20 but this does “not include any waiting time or parking charges”.